Homepage

 Swimming

 With the water supporting your weight, swimming is extremely low impact.
-“If you have access to a pool, it could be the perfect recovery workout,” said Conor.
+“If you have access to a pool, it could be the perfect recovery workout,” says Richardson.
 Swimming is great for mobility work with all the different strokes you can do, or even standing in the pool practicing simple plyometric moves is good too.

 Your Workout: Lite

 Just like warming up can be a rehearsal of the moves ahead of your workout, your rest day workouts can be similar.
-“If you're a weightlifter, maybe lifting really, really light weights is your recovery day,” said Conor.
-“Maybe if you're a runner and you're running five-minute miles, maybe running a 10-minute mile is your recovery day, because you are moving the body differently.
-Or maybe as a runner, your recovery day is walking uphill because it's different.”
+“If you’re a marathon runner and your legs are dead after hard run the day prior, maybe go on a slow recovery run” says Richardson.
+“If your body is really feeling it, it’s fine to take a rest day with some active recovery that is related to your main activity.”
 Rest day workouts don’t always have to be the opposite to your normal workout, but what should be opposite is the intensity or the impact so that you’re able to maintain nasal breathing.

 Low-Impact-Workouts-Body-Image-3